-Just like the “Ban the Box” movement a new bill is being passed in several cities and states that ban employers from asking job applicants about previous wages earned.
-The New York law signed by City Mayor Bill de Blasio on May 4th will prohibit employers from asking a job applicant about their salary history or “relying on salary history to determine the applicant’s compensation unless the applicant voluntarily offer the information”.
-The term “Salary History” broadly refers to the applicant’s wage rate history as well as any benefits or other compensation the applicant may have received.
-The new law takes effect on October 30th.
+Just like the “ban the box” movement, a new bill is being passed in several cities and states that ban employers from asking job applicants about previous wages earned.
+The New York law signed by City Mayor Bill de Blasio on May 4, 2017 will prohibit employers from asking a job applicant about their salary history or “relying on salary history to determine the applicant’s compensation unless the applicant voluntarily offer the information.”
+The term “salary history” broadly refers to the applicant’s wage rate history as well as any benefits or other compensation the applicant may have received.
+The new law takes effect on October 30, 2017.

 This will affect employers that conduct current/previous employment verification as part of the employment background check.
-When conducting an employment verification employers/background screening companies will verify among dates and position what the applicant earned or their total compensation.
+When conducting an employment verification, employers and/or background screening companies will verify dates, position, and what the applicant earned or their total compensation.
 This new law will prohibit employers from verifying wage earned.
-There are a couple exceptions, if the applicant provided compensation history voluntarily and employers may also ask the applicant what their salary expectation is.
+There are a couple exceptions that may be made, such as if the applicant provided his or her compensation history voluntarily.
+Employers also have the option of asking the applicant what their salary expectation is.

 The fine employers may face if they violate this law is $125,000 for an unintentional violation, and up to $250,000 for a willful, wanton, or malicious act.
 This legislation follows similar efforts in other jurisdictions to combat gender-based pay disparities.
 Philadelphia passed legislation prohibiting employers from inquiring about salary history during the hiring process, as does the state of Massachusetts (takes effect in July 2018).